-Compounds sennosides A & B has purgative properties.
+Compounds sennosides A & B have purgative properties.
 The laxative effect is due to the action of sennosides and their active metabolite, rhein-anthrone, in the colon.
-Therefore helps in dealing with constipation, abdominal bloating and indigestion.
+Therefore helps in dealing with constipation, abdominal bloating, and indigestion.
 Also helps in clearing bowel before tests like a colonoscopy (5).

 Dosage: 1-2 grams of dried leaves with hot water once a day.

 Cassia angustifolia leaf paste is also helpful in the treatment of skin diseases like ringworm, scabies, eczema, and wounds (2).